-Thus, to identify lines of code with errors with more precision, CFlow passes each code sample c_i through an LLM (ChatGPT-3.5) that is prompted to identify problems in the code (Figure 3.3).
+Thus, to identify lines of code with errors more accurately, CFlow passes each code sample $c_i$ through an LLM (ChatGPT-3.5) that is prompted to identify problems in the code (Figure 3.3).
 For each line, this LLM identifies whether the line is (1) correct or contains (2) a semantic error, (3) a syntax error, or (4) a runtime error.
-We denote this information for line j of code sample i as E_j^i .
-The correctness at the code line level was determined using
+We denote this information for line j of code sample i as $E_j^j$ .
+The correctness at the code line level was determined by GPT3.5-turbo.